MartinPyka/financial_life/README.md

 	Interests on bank account: 374.45
 	Interests on loan account: -2853.30

 Now let's say, we put some money on a special savings account with better interests, because we want to purchase in two years a car.
-With financial_life, you just add the necessary changes in your model to your simulation script.
+With financial_life, you just add the necessary changes to your model.

 ```python
 # create new account